Protopone: Description

+Protopone? dubia

-P.? dubiaP.? dubia is known from a single partial fossil, consisting of a head, partial mesosoma and fore-wing fragments.
+P.? dubia is known from a single partial fossil, consisting of a head, partial mesosoma and fore-wing fragments.
 As such, the species name is based on the Latin "dubia" meaning doubtful.
 The head looks to be narrower than it is long and has rounded corners and convex back edge.
 The eyes are placed just to the front of the heads midline, and the clypeus has a rounded front edge.
 The gena plates, below the eyes, are nearly as long as the eyes are wide.
 The subtriangular mandibles have many small teeth, over ten on each side.
 The widely placed antennae sockets and mandibles that are about 65% of the head length preclude placement into Pachycondyla, Cephalopone, Cyrtopone, and Messelpone.
 While the mandibles are similar in length to Pseudectatomma, they are more gracile and the antenna scape is shorter.
 As such, the species was placed provisionally into Protopone.

-P. germanica
+Protopone germanica

 The species epithet was chosen by authors in recognition of Germany, the type locality.
 Two specimens were used to describe P. germanica, a complete winged queen and a partial specimen of just the head.
-The body length of the holotype is 13.7 mm with a node shaped petiole and a mesosoma that is 1.3 times longer then the head.
+The body length of the holotype is 13.7 mm with a node shaped petiole and a mesosoma that is 1.3 times longer than the head.
 The eyes are placed just back from the midpoint of the head.
 The clypeus is rounded on it front edge and the frons is about 45% as wide as the head.
 The antennae have a scape that reaches just past the back edge of the head, and there is an elongated segment at the antenna tip rather than a distinct club.

-P. magna
+Protopone magna

 Derived from the Latin "magnus", the species name magna was selected as a reference to the large size of the species.
 The two described gynes are preserved in lateral view, with the holotype being mostly complete and paratype specimen missing the head.
 The estimated body length for the holotype is 26 mm with a 6.6 mm long mesosoma.
 The head is covered with a distinct sculpturing of small pits, and the front edge of the clypeus is rounded as in other Protopone species.
 The antennae lack a club composed of the tip antenna segments, and the middle segments are nearly twice as long as they are thick.
 The scutum, on the front of the mesonotum, is shorter than seen in any of the other species.
 The petiole is just slightly higher than it is long and the front and top faces are rounded.
 The rear face is distinctly flattened.